YubicoLabs/yed-spoke-example/docs/docs/catalog.md

 # Create catalog item

 Next we are going to create the catalog item for ordering a YubiKey.
 Doing this step now will allow us to move faster once we start configuring the action and flow.
-This will give you the baseline understanding of the data that will be required to place a YubiKey order through the YubiEnterprise Delivery API.
+This will give you a baseline understanding of the data that will be required to place a YubiKey order through the YubiEnterprise Delivery API.

 ## Initialize catalog item

 On the ServiceNow home screen, search for **catalog builder**.

 Click **Catalog Builder**, a new window should open.

 ![Catalog menu item](/img/catalog_1.png)